mikavilpas/yazi.nvim/README.md

 - chore: removed unused code
 - feat: yazi pre-selects the current file when opened
 - test: add simple testing setup for future development
+- feat: can optionally open yazi instead of netrw for directories

 If you'd like to collaborate, contact me via GitHub issues.